 Orlando joins the Mustangs from the Austin Bruins of the NAHL where he served as Assistant Coach last season.
 Orlando's offensive prowess helped lead the forward group as well as the power-play units.
 This past season the Bruins power-play unit converted at a 23.1% clip and tied for best in the Central Division.
 His ability to break down film and access team strengths and weaknesses was crucial for the Bruins.
 Before heading to Austin, Orlando has also previously served as Head Coach of Villanova University (ACHA) from 2017-19.
 Orlando saw great success with the IceCats in his two-year stint with the program and appearing in the ECHA playoffs in both seasons.
 In his first season, the Villanova University IceCats went all of the way to the ECHA Championship.
 The Cinderella story fell just short in overtime to Drexel University.
 His first year eventually paved the way for a record of 33-29-3 combined as Head Coach.
-Before making his collegiate head coaching debut, he also served as Assistant Coach at Temple University (ACHA).
+Before making his collegiate head coaching debut, he also served as Assistant Coach at Temple University (ACHA) for two seasons.

 While he was a player, Orlando's career covered a vast majority of the United States and parts of Canada.
 He was a member of the New Mexico Renegades of the WSHL in 2011-13, where he was the leading scorer and Captain.
 He attended and played hockey for SUNY-Canton (Division III) before his career was cut short due to injury.
 However, this helped pave the way for him to jump straight into a career in coaching that has been nothing short of astounding.